galfar/deskew/Readme.md

 Version History
 ------------------------
+1.21 2017-11-01:
+  - fix: #7 - Windows FPC build fails with *Access violation exception* when loading certain TIFFs (especially those saved by Windows Photo Viewer etc.)

 1.20 2016-09-01:

   - much faster rotation, especially when background color is set (>2x faster, 2x less memory)
   - can skip deskewing step if detected skew angle is lower than parameter
   - new option for timing of individual steps
   - fix: crash when last row of page is classified as text
-  - misc: default back color is now opaque black, new forced ouput format "rgb24",  background color can define also alpha channel, nicer formatting of text output
+  - misc: default back color is now opaque black, new forced output format "rgb24",  background color can define also alpha channel, nicer formatting of text output

 1.10 2014-03-04: